-Access to hosting servers and live environments are provided on least privilege access.
-A very limited number of employees have access to live environments, which also require multiple levels of security access.
+Access to hosting servers for the Services and live environments are provided on least privilege access.
+A very limited number of personnel have access to live environments, which also require multiple levels of security access.

 Security Incident Response

-Economic Security Planning continually monitors our cloud services and has a response team on call 24/7 to respond to security incidents.
-Our hosting provider, AWS, also provides 24/7 global monitoring and support.
+ESP continually monitors our cloud services and have a response team on call 24/7 to respond to security incidents.
+Our hosting provider, AWS, also provides 24/7 monitoring and support.

 Platform & Product Security

-We have a team of customer support and subject matter experts who review and test all changes to our code base.
+We have a team of people who review and test all changes to our code base.
 For every update or release to the software, testing is performed by development and QA teams with a multi-level approach.